Mauricio Antonio Maza

 Michael Dieckmann is the commercial director for Jetstereo SA, the largest retail electronics chain in the Honduras.
 He is also the president of Fundación Para la Eduación Ricardo Ernesto MaduroAndreu FEREMA the leading education NGO in the country.
 FEREMA seeks to coordinate efforts with other NGOs and international aid agencies in order to ensure that governments have consistent education policies focused on long term objectives.
 The foundation also developed an alternate method for delivering preschool content to poor and rural communities.
 The program is used in over 6,300 centers benefiting almost 90,000 children every year.
 Michael is a board member of Hondufuturo Foundation and is a member of Young Presidents Organization YPO.
 Fluent in German, English and Spanish, he graduated with a bachelor’s degree in business administration with a concentration in marketing and international business from Florida International University.

-Michelle Muschett is the current Vice Minister of Social Development in the Republic of Panama and the Technical Coordinator of the Social Cabinet.
-She has a broad professional experience ranging from the legal field and cultural affairs to social development.
+Michelle has a broad professional experience in the legal, cultural and development policy fields.
 She graduated from Bachelor of Laws and Social Sciences at Santa Maria La Antigua University (Suma Cum Laude).
-She earned a degree in Commercial Law at the Externado de Colombia University, a Postgraduate degree in International Business and Private Law at Carlos III University in Madrid, a Master’s degree in Public Administration with a concentration in Social Policy and International Development Studies at Cornell University and a Master’s in Cultural Assets and Events Management at the Instituto per l’Arte e il Restauro Palazzo Spinelli in Florence, Italy.
-She is a Fellow of the eighth class of the Central America Leadership Initiative and a member of the Aspen Global Leadership Network.
+She earned a degree in Commercial Law at the Externado de Colombia University, a Master’s degree in Public Administration with a concentration in Social Policy and International Development Studies at Cornell University and a Master’s in Cultural Assets and Events Management at the Instituto per l’Arte e il Restauro Palazzo Spinelli in Florence, Italy.
+She is a Fellow of the VIII class of the Central America Leadership Initiative and a member of the Aspen Global Leadership Network.

 Miguel Ángel Siman